-I am a third-year PhD student in the Applied Linguistics and Technology program.
+I am a fourth-year PhD student in the Applied Linguistics and Technology program.
 My areas of interest include corpus linguistics, sociolinguistics, identity, spoken language, and learner autonomy.
 As a graduate assistant here at Iowa State, I have taught ENGL 150, 250, 99L, 99R, 101C, and 180A and have been working as a graduate communication consultant at the Writing and Media Center.
 Back in my home country, Iran, I was an English Translation major as an undergraduate, got a Master’s in TESL, taught English to adults and young adults at several language institutes and a university, and worked as a newscaster/translator in the English Radio.
 I love trying new foods and cultures, therefore travelling and finding new friends.

 I would be happy to provide advice on: developing plans for PhD coursework; teaching any of the courses I have taught; applying for non-teaching jobs such as at the WMC; and travelling and visa processes for Iranians.
 I would also love to provide support for new (particularly international) students regarding cultural differences and adapting to their new life in Ames as well as possible difficulties that come with being a PhD student.